 There is no better way to educate yourself than to gain some work experience.
 If you don’t actually get to film, join a crew and see what goes into a production.
 Be the safety diver, be a lighting assistant, be the runner or cable wrangler even.
 You will learn the lingo and get insight into the various roles that are commonly found in a production.
 Not only will you learn but you may even get to hang out with industry professionals and this immersion will teach you more than reading any blog or book.
 The networking potential is priceless.

 Similarly, watch the behind-the-scenes parts of documentaries will show you the people behind the images and the (sometimes) surprising amount of effort that goes into one very short sequence.
+Be inspired.

 Realize that success doesn’t come overnight

 No matter how much you might want for something to happen it often takes years to accomplish and sometimes it might not happen at all.
 You may have to volunteer, beg or borrow cameras to get started.
 I worked for years using other people’s cameras before I had the confidence to invest in my own.
 I learnt the ropes, I worked hard and I didn’t earn much money whilst I was doing it.
 It was my love of underwater filming that kept me going.
 Only now I have my own company and own equipment do I really feel like I have reached a point of self sustainability.
 It has taken years (close to 20) to get where I am today and I still have a long way to go.

 Diving can be a very physical occupation, and the fitter you are the better you will be in the water.
 Good cardio fitness will give you better air consumption.
 Underwater camera work is not just about using breathing apparatus it’s also often about free diving, so the longer you can hold your breath the better too.
 Stay fit, swim, run.
 Believe me it pays off.